Mistakes to Avoid When Choosing

 You have heard just how important it is in this day and age to have a strong online presence.
 But did you realize there are ways in which your online presence could be hurting you or your business?

 If you are concerned about hosting for your website, you can not afford to make a single mistake.
 An hour of downtime can not only cost you money, but also put your online reputation at risk.
-Let us take a look at a few things to look for and to avoid.
+Let us take a look at a few things to avoid.

 That discount sign up price really looks good